dotnet/docfx/README.md

 Docfx is _not_ released under a regular cadence, new versions arrive when maintainers see enough changes that warrant a new releases.
 Sometimes we use prereleases to dogfood breaking changes and get feedbacks from the community.

 ## Roadmap

-As you may have heard docfx has been transitioned to be a .NET Foundation project.
-Microsoft Learn no longer uses docfx and do not intend to support the project since Nov 2022.

-Docfx is planned to continue as a community-driven project.
-We hope to produce future releases with new features and enhancements to support existing and new use cases.
-We also would like to invite any interested parties to be involved in this project.
-If you'd like to contact the community team please open a discussion thread.

 We use [Milestones](https://github.com/dotnet/docfx/milestones) to communicate upcoming changes docfx: